Blog – Posted on Friday, May 01

 Cavendish might be one of the earliest science fiction writers that you’ve never heard of: born in the seventeenth-century, she was a poet, author, playwright, and trailblazer in an age that was unfriendly to women.
 In The Blazing World and Other Writings, she crafts one of the first feminist works, telling the story of a shipwrecked woman who’s made Empress of the Blazing World — using her power to ensure that the land is “free of war, religious division and unfair sexual discrimination.”

 The Modern Prometheus, indeed.
 If there’s a scientist in a science fiction book, you can almost bet that they’re trying to play God.
 And if they’re playing God, you can bet that they’re going to be punished for it.
-One of the earliest examples of pure science fiction, Mary Shelley’s debut novel has remained a cultural icon over two centuries later.
+One of the earliest examples of pure science fiction, Mary Shelley’s debut novel has remained one of the most iconic science fiction books of all time.
 Just remember: Frankenstein is the doctor, not the monster.

 Hundreds of years in the future, the world is a utopian dream (read: dystopian nightmare) thanks to genetic manipulation, an intelligence-based caste system, heavy medication, and the fact that people now learn in their sleep.
 What a time to be alive!
-A classic of the genre, this title is almost always mentioned in the same breath as Orwell’s Nineteen Eighty-Four
+Another book you'll encounter on every list of the best science fiction books of all time, Brave New World is almost always mentioned in the same breath as Orwell’s Nineteen Eighty-Four.

 In this age of Big Data, digital surveillance, fake news and “enemies of the people,” Orwell’s post-war classic has never seemed more relevant.
-Set in a future Britain where the ruling “Party” has placed restrictions over its citizens’ thoughts and individuality, the novel has had an incredible impact on our modern lexicon.
+Set in a future Britain where the ruling “Party” has placed restrictions over its citizens’ thoughts and individuality, Nineteen Eighty-Four has had an incredible impact on our modern lexicon.
 Among the terms coined by Orwell are Big Brother, thought crime, and Room 101.

 8. The Martian Chronicles by Ray Bradbury (1950)

 While science fiction authors of the Jet Age were busy imagining what it would be like if Martians invaded Earth, Ray Bradbury was working with a more plausible premise: that we’d be the ones invading Mars.
-More of a loose collection of stories than a novel united by a central narrative, the vignettes in this book chart the violent conflict between colonizers and natives of the Red Planet.
+More of a loose collection of stories than a novel united by a central narrative, the vignettes in The Martian Chronicles chart the violent conflict between colonizers and natives of the Red Planet.

-Forget the Will Smith movie: the source material is still where it’s at.
+Forget the movie (another Will Smith special): the source material for I Am Legend is still where it’s at.
 In the wake of a pandemic that has transformed humankind into vampires, Robert Neville is the last man left alive.
 He spends his days hunting down the bloodthirsty creatures, and locks himself into his home at night, when the monsters can safely roam the street without being burnt.
-Featuring a twist ending that rivals anything Matheson wrote for The Twilight Zone, this influential sci-fi horror novel will keep you hooked from the very start!
+Featuring a twist ending that rivals anything Matheson wrote for The Twilight Zone, this influential sci-fi/horror novel will keep you hooked from the very start!

 Kris Kelvin is going about his day, preparing to study the ocean that covers the planet Solaris.
 But before he — or any of the others scientists who have arrived to plunge the planet’s depths — can really understand Solaris, he must first confront his own psyche.
 It appears that Solaris is actually a massive brain that forces people face unconscious, long-buried memories that manifest physically.
 In Kris’ case, this memory takes the shape of a long-dead lover.

 Is it really science fiction if it takes place in the past or present?
-Philip K, Dick’s alternate history of the post WWII world asks the classic SF question, what if...?, which for our money makes the book eligible.
+Philip K, Dick’s alternate history of the post WWII world asks the classic SF question, what if...?, which for our money makes The Man in the High Castle eligible.
 Another masterful example of speculative world-building, the novel is set in 1960s America, where the former US has been split between the victorious Third Reich and Japanese Empire.
 Fun fact: just as characters in the novel use the I Ching to divine the future, Dick himself also used this Chinese “Book of Changes” to determine plot decisions.

 The spice is life!
 Frank Herbert’s seminal novel revolves around an intergalactic game of thrones.
 As the stewards of a planet that is the only source of the critical “spice,” the Atreides family finds themselves under siege from a rival house and an emperor who seeks their downfall.
-The first of a seemingly never-ending series of novels set in the Dune universe (Duniverse?), this classic of the genre has been adapted for the screen on numerous occasions — with a new version starring Timothée Chalamet set to arrive in 2019!
+The first of a seemingly never-ending series of novels set in the Dune universe (Duniverse?), this classic of the genre has been adapted for the screen on numerous occasions — with a new version starring Timothée Chalamet just out in 2021!

 This poignant, thought-provoking novel follows a mentally disabled man named Charlie, who receives a treatment that will purportedly transform him into a genius.
 The treatment, tested first on a mouse named Algernon, seems to work… but when Algernon’s health starts failing, Charlie realizes that it may not be the cure he was promised.
 Flowers for Algernon raises many difficult questions about the nature of intelligence and a life worth living, and will leave you pondering them long after you’ve turned the final page.